 1- Understand the Muslim culture

 Those with little exposure to and education about the Muslim culture often hold many misconceptions about the people of Morocco.
 The Muslim religion emphasizes respect and modesty, as well as kindness and hospitality towards tourists.
 Bear this in mind when dressing for the day.
 It is advisable that, despite the heat, tourists cover their shoulders and legs.
-It is not necessary for women to wear hijabs (traditional head scarves), but women, in particular, should dress modestly to avoid unwanted attention.
-Also remember that alcohol is frowned upon in the Muslim culture, and is illegal in some parts of the country, so best to keep the drinking to the bear minimum, if at all.
+It is not necessary for women to wear hijabs (traditional headscarves), but women, in particular, should dress modestly to avoid unwanted attention.
+Also remember that alcohol is frowned upon in Muslim culture and is not allowed in some places in the country, so best to keep the drinking to the bare minimum, if at all.
 When in doubt, always err on the side of staying modest in your appearance and actions.

 2- Learn some of the local languages

-Both Arabic and French are widely spoken throughout the country.
+Arabic, Berber, and French are widely spoken throughout the country.
 While many locals, and especially those in the service industry, speak at least some English, it is another sign of respect to try to learn the local languages.
 It is also a matter of safety, as there is no guarantee you will encounter English-speaking locals if you run into a problem.
 It can also help you avoid scams since projecting confidence and experience in the country will make you less of a target.
+Visit this post to learn more about the languages they speak in Morocco.

 3- Beware of your surroundings